Pioreactor/docs.pioreactor/developer-guide/04-Automations/01-intro-automations.md

 ### Controllers

-Because we often want to change automations during an experiment, there is a `Controller` object (a background job) that initializes and tears-down automations during an experiment.
-For each automation type, dosing, temperature, and LED, there is a corresponding controller: `DosingController`, `TemperatureController`, and `LEDController`.
+Because we often want to change automations during an experiment, there is a `Controller` object (a background job) that initializes and teardowns automations during an experiment.
+For each automation type: dosing, temperature, and LED, there is a corresponding controller: `DosingController`, `TemperatureController`, and `LEDController`, respectively.
 Running these looks like:

 ```python